Weak gravitational quantum effects in boson particles: Conclusions

-These results let us find the limit, where we could measure quantum gravitational effects, namely $2\alpha\, mM/m_{pl}^2\sim 1$.
-For this analysis we could be able to apply our results in micro black holes scale\cite{microBH}.
-For example, if we consider a mass of a scalar particle $m$ as the mass of the electron, we obtain that the gravitational mass $M$ that affects the electron by quantum gravitational effects is $\sim 10^{16}$kg.
-In the same way, a $M\sim 10^{13}$kg could affect a particle with a proton mass.
-If we think on the easiest non-inertial frame, we could think on a rotating system, for which there would not be a real mass $M$, but rather an effective mass given by angular frequency $\Omega$, where $\Omega^2=GM/r^3$.
-Using a detector to $r=1$ meter, the corresponding gravity can be reached with a rotational wheel spinning with an angular frequency of $\Omega\approx 1543$ rad/s=245 rev/s for $M\sim 10^{16}$kg, and $\Omega\approx 25$ rad/s=3.9 rev/s for $M\sim 10^{13}$kg.
-However, for a mass $M\sim M_\odot$, we would need an angular frequency of $\Omega\sim 10^{9}$rev/s, to obtain relativistic effects.\\
+As a consequence, if we think on the easiest non-inertial frame, we could think on a rotating system, for which there would not be a real mass $M$, but rather an effective mass given by angular frequency $\Omega$, where $\Omega^2=GM/r^3$ into a Newtonian approximation.
+Using a detector to $r=1$ meter, the corresponding gravity can be reached with a rotational wheel spinning with an angular frequency of $\Omega\approx 1543$ rad/s=245 rev/s for $M\sim 10^{16}$kg for electron mass, and $\Omega\approx 19$ rad/s=3 rev/s for $M\sim 10^{12}$kg for the case of alpha particles.
+However, for a mass $M\sim M_\odot$, we would need an angular frequency of $\Omega\sim 10^{9}$rev/s, to obtain relativistic effects.

+Although, as a dimensional approximation, the previous analysis can be acceptable.
+Nevertheless, we need to pay attention to other effects, such as the Coriolis force and the centrifugal force (see for more detail on\cite{RRFrames:2004}) where we take a rotating frame $F'$ with the angular velocity $-\mathbf{\Omega}$ relative to the inertial frame $F_0$.
+We can obtain the Hamiltonian